sensiolabs/BehatPageObjectExtension/doc/index.rst

 ~~~~~~~~~~~~~~~

 In case of a very complex page, the page class might grow too big and become
 hard to maintain.
-In such scenarios one option is to create a dedicated element
+In such scenarios one option is to extract part of the logic
-class.
+into a dedicated element class.

 To create an element we need to extend the
 ``SensioLabs\Behat\PageObjectExtension\PageObject\Element`` class.